-If the director determines a review by a physician is indicated to resolve the dispute, the director, in accordance withunder OAR 436-010-0330, may appoint an appropriate medical service provider or panel of providers to review the medical records and, if necessary, examine the worker and perform any necessary and reasonable medical tests, other than invasive tests.
-Notwithstanding ORS 656.325(1), if the worker is required by the director to submit to a medical examinationexam as a step inpart of the administrative review process, the worker may refuse an invasive test without sanction.
+If the director determines a review by a physician is indicated to resolve the dispute, the director, under OAR 436-010-0330, may appoint an appropriate medical service provider or panel of providers to review the medical records and, if necessary, examine the worker and perform any necessary and reasonable medical tests, other than invasive tests.
+Notwithstanding ORS 656.325(1), if the worker is required by the director to submit to a medical exam as part of the administrative review process, the worker may refuse an invasive test without sanction.

-- (a) A single physician selected to conduct a review must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (b) When a panel of physicians is selected, at least one panel member must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (c) When such an examination exam of the worker is required, the director will notify the appropriate parties of the date, time, and location of the examination.exam.
+(a) A single physician selected to conduct a review must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed.

+(b) When a panel of physicians is selected, at least one panel member must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed.

+(c) When such an exam of the worker is required, the director will notify the appropriate parties of the date, time, and location of the exam.
 Examinations will be at a place reasonably convenient to the worker, if possible.
-The parties must not directly contact the physician or panel must not be contacted directly by any party except asunless it relates to the examination exam date, time, location, and or attendance.
-If the parties wish to have special questions they want addressed by the physician or panel, these questions must be submitted to the director for screening as to the appropriateness of the questions.
+The parties must not directly contact the physician or panel unless it relates to the exam date, time, location, or attendance.
+If the parties have special questions they want addressed by the physician or panel, the questions must be submitted to the director for screening as to the appropriateness of the questions.
 Matters not related to the issues before the director are inappropriate for medical review and will not be submitted to the reviewing physician(s).
-The examination exam may include, but is not limited to: - (A) A review of all medical records and diagnostic tests submitted,
+The exam may include, but is not limited to:

-- (B) An examination of the worker, and - (C) Any necessary and reasonable medical tests.
+- (A) A review of all medical records and diagnostic tests submitted, - (B) An examination of the worker, and - (C) Any necessary and reasonable medical tests.